How Do Great Copywriters Increase Conversion Rates

 What Makes Online Copywriters Different

 An online copywriter also has another responsibility.
-Being visible on the Internet can be a lot more difficult than it is in the physical world – it’s not just a matter of putting up a billboard on a busy street and waiting for the phone to ring.
+Being visible on the Internet is a lot more difficult than it is in the physical world.
+You see, it’s not just a matter of putting up a billboard on a busy street and waiting for the phone to ring.

 On the Internet, the traffic must come to you.
-The way your marketing materials are written will influence the amount of traffic you get, how targeted it is, and how well it converts to sales.
+The way your marketing materials are written will influence the amount of traffic you get.
+Not only that, your marketing material has to be targeted at your potential customer.
+This targeted customer must then be compelled to take action.
+This means your copy has to convert warm prospects to sales.

-For instance, in order for your website copy to be found and indexed by major search engines like Google, your website content copywriter needs to have a solid understanding of how to use specific keywords to optimize your site for the search engines.
+For your website copy to be found and indexed by major search engines like Google, your website content copywriter needs to know how to use specific keywords to optimize your site for the search engines.
+This comes with experience.

-This must be done without sacrificing readability for humans or compromising conversion rates – which can be a very delicate balancing act.
+The experienced copywriter knows how it must be done without sacrificing readability for humans or compromising conversion rates.
+This skill is both an art and science, a very delicate balancing act that gets the results you want.